-What is Foster Care
+What is Foster Care?

 Foster carers open their homes and hearts and assist these children and young people by providing homes with nurturing environments, that allows these children and young people to feel comfortable and supported so they can grow and develop in a happy and healthy way.

-Types of Foster Care
+What types of Foster Care are there?

-Temporary or Short Term Care
+Emergency/Short Term Care

-Long Term Care
+Long Term Foster Care

-You must be able to:
+To become a carer you must be able to:

 - Provide a safe, loving and caring environment to a child

 - Respect children and their primary attachment to their families

 - Demonstrate that you are a creative problem solver, have listening skills, flexibility and a sense of humour